Travelinglight/VHD/README.md

   gcc -g -o VHD VHD.c
   ~~~

-4. run the executable file, follow the instructions.
+4. run the executable file, and follow the instructions:

   ~~~
   ./VHD